ggtracker/bnet_scraper/README.md

 All scrapers have a `#scrape` method that triggers the scraping and storage.
 By default they will return the result, but an additional `#output` method exists to retrieve the results subsequent times without re-scraping.

+## Terminology

+To clarify some of the confusion that might result from changing terminology and no general consensus, BnetScraper now uses naming relative to the battle.net URL scheme to avoid confusion, especially regarding "subregion" and "gateway":

+`<gateway>.battle.net/sc2/<locale>/profile/<bnet_id>/<subregion>/<name>`

+Note that "region" is not in there - it is the freely named key for a combination of gateway and subregion, it does not appear on battle.net anywhere.

 ## BnetScraper::Starcraft2::ProfileScraper